o8t/technical-evaluation-react/README.md

 * Use Typescript
 * Organized, best practice commits

+**Spend time on the things that you find enjoyable**.
+If you build out a basic UI and want to spend time on testing instead of new features, go ahead.
+If you want to build a bunch of partially implemented features that don't cover edge cases instead of doubling down on refactor, go head.
+The choices you make help let us learn more about you, and hopefully make this exercise as least painful as possible.

 ### Where To Start

 You are welcome to use whatever scaffolding you prefer to get up and running quickly (e.g. from a personal cookie cutter, framework you are familiar with) -- but we highly recommend that you use the [Create React App](https://create-react-app.dev/) framework.

-A good starting invocation for that would be:
+A good starting invocation for that might be:

 ```bash
 npx create-react-app my-app --template typescript
 ```

+See the [CRACO Getting Started Guide](https://create-react-app.dev/docs/getting-started) if you want to just use plain Javascript (acceptable, but not ideal) or use `npm` as your package manager.

+### How You Might Spend Your Time

+* ~2 hour on basic development
+* 30 minutes on code clean up + refactor, inline-code documentation
+* 30 minutes on docs -- how to run, what you would have added next, call out a cool easter egg you added, justification for choice of external dependency

 ## Assessment Rubric